Find Affordable College Courses

 Mount Pleasant, MI

-With a ranking of #6, Central Michigan University did quite well on this year’s best schools for communication sciences students working on their bachelor’s degree.
-Located in the distant town of Mount Pleasant, Central Michigan is a public school with a large student population.
+Central Michigan University ranked #6 on this year’s Best Communication Sciences Bachelor’s Degree Schools in Michigan list.
+Located in the town of Mount Pleasant, Central Michigan is a public college with a fairly large student population.

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $241.

-Eastern Michigan University did quite well in this year’s ranking of the best places for communication sciences students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large suburb of Ypsilanti, Eastern Michigan is a public school with a large student population.
+Eastern Michigan University ranked #7 on this year’s Best Communication Sciences Bachelor’s Degree Schools in Michigan list.
+Located in the suburb of Ypsilanti, Eastern Michigan is a public college with a large student population.

 After completing their Bachelor's Degree, communication sciences graduates from Eastern Michigan carry an average student debtload of $26,538.